How to Tell If You Have Rats or Mice

 Droppings

 A great way to tell if you have a rat or a mouse infestation is to take a look at their droppings.
 While an unpleasant proposition, it can make identification much easier.
-Rat droppings are usually black and shiny and measure up to ¾ inch in length.
-Mouse droppings are much smaller, normally ¼ inch long, and occur in greater volume.
+Rat droppings are usually about ¾ inch in length and may be slightly curled.
+Mouse droppings are much smaller, normally ¼ inch long, about the same size and shape as a grain of rice.

 FAQs